Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 Sadly, I think most Fibro Warriors have encountered people who were uneducated at one point or another.
 Speaking of points, what’s your most sensitive trigger point?

 Ha!
 I see what you did there!
-My worse trigger point has to be my knees.
-When I was younger, there were a couple of times when my mom took me to the doctor and I was told I had sprained my knee.
+My worst trigger point has to be my knees.
+When I was younger, a couple of times, my mom took me to the doctor, and I was told I had sprained my knee.
 Looking back, it probably was already the fibromyalgia acting up.

 When you say it like that, it’s almost like it wasn’t meant to last long.
 What happened?